mrchrmn/conslog/README.md

 ```js
 mySolution("My favourite symbol is the ;");
 ```
-If the selection includes semicolons, use _log lines to last semicolon_ instead.
+If the selection includes semicolons, use "_Log lines to last semicolon_" instead.

 ```js
 mySolution(testCase) // What?
 No semicolon?
 ```
-If the code doesn't end in a semicolon but in a closing bracket _AND_ is followed by a comment on the same line, use use _log lines to last closed bracket_.
+If the code doesn't end in a semicolon but in a closing bracket _AND_ is followed by a comment on the same line, use use "_Log lines to last closing bracket_".

 ### Log lines to last semicolon